AGProjects/sylk-webrtc/README.md

 ## Debugging

-By default Blink for Web doesn't output a lot of information to the browser's JavaScript console.
+By default Sylk doesn't output a lot of information to the browser's JavaScript console.
 Console debug messages are namespaced by library, the two most important ones being 'sylkrtc' and 'blinkrtc'.
 In order to enable debugging for both open the browser's JavaScript console and type the following: